Skip to content

 .Mirror()

-RoomLoader.Mirror([mirror?]) ➜ Struct.RoomLoader
+RoomLoader.Mirror([mirror]) ➜ Struct.RoomLoader

 ParameterTypeDescription

-[mirror?]BoolMirror the next Loading call?
+[mirror]BoolMirror the next Loading or Screenshotting call?
 [Default: true]

 js

-// Loads a mirrored tilemap from the "Tilemap" layer in rmExample:
+// Loads a mirrored tilemap from the "Tilemap" layer in rmExample

 RoomLoader.Mirror().LoadTilemap(rmExample, x, y, "Tilemap");